openpharma/CTP/README.md

 # Closed Testing Procedures

-This R package provides functions for creating the closure set of multiple hypotheses and performing closed testing procedures.
+This R package provides functions for creating the closure set of multiple hypotheses and performing closed testing procedures with special reference to treatment comparisons.

 # Acknowledgement